okuvshynov/rlscout/README.md

 3. Do batching in self-play

 ### Batching
 Batching is really important for model inference on any device, but especially on GPU/ANE.
+As we care about throughput much more than latency, we can just play many games at once and 'sync' on model evaluation step.

 Batching is implemented by introducing batching variation of Monte-Carlo Tree Seacrh.
-Specifically (change this, it got simplified)
+Specifically
 1. Assume single-thread evaluation for now
 2. Assume we'd like to have batches of size batch_size
-3. Invert the thinking a little - treat games not as 'queries to be processed', but something we can start on demand in order to produce the data.
-4. Start batch_size games at once.
+3. Start batch_size games at once.
 Allocate MCTS instance for each game.
-5. In single thread iterate over the games and run MCTS for each game until we reach node expansion step.
-At this point we save the context for the search procedure, and expand all batch_size nodes at once, thus, evaluating neural net once with input of 'batch_size' tensors rather than batch_size times with a single tensor.
-Evaluation is done by making a callback to python where we can load whatever model we'd like.
-6. After that, restore the search context and continue back to step 5
-7. Sometimes within step (5) game might: pass through expand step if we reached the winning node, or even reach the end of the game.
-In this case we just restart the game, reset the mcts (while keeping the buffer for nodes) and continue as before.
-We don't care too much about latency of individual game, we care about throughput.
-8. One way to think of it - expand would be like await coroutine.
-9. Another way - we can explicitly represent this as state machine and transition games from one state to another.
-10. All of the above is done in single CPU thread + evaluates the model on neural engine.
+4. All of the above is done in single CPU thread + evaluates the model on neural engine.
 On more traditional for ML hardware we'll be able to evaluate on GPU.
-11. Now we can start multiple threads doing the same thing.
-12. This seems to be easier to scale than building/using multiple-producer-single-consumer queue for individual samples, aggregating them, evaluating and notifying completion/making callbacks/using futures/whatever.
-We can avoid all thread syncronization (lock free or not) at rollout level and only do some at move level - several orders of magnitude less often.
-13. The experiments on M2 CPU/ANE SoC show roughly following results with current setup (2 residual layers, 1000 rollouts per move):
-    - multiple threads + no batching -- 14-15 seconds/game
-    - multiple threads + batching + queue (with lock) for  individual sampels - 3-4 seconds/game
-    - multiple threads + batched MCTS (no high-traffic queue) -- 0.6s/game
-14. It is good enough to continue, we can further optimize it when we get to GPU
+5. It is good enough to continue, we can further optimize it when we get to GPU
-15. important: Compared to other methods in literature (e.g. see https://ludii.games/citations/ARXIV2021-1.pdf), as we don't care too much about latency, we are not trying to parallelize/batch individual game state evaluation.
-Instead, we are running many games at a time and our algorithm is equivalent to typical sequential MCTS (no extra heuristics/virtual loss/etc).
+6. Compared to other methods in literature (e.g. see https://ludii.games/citations/ARXIV2021-1.pdf), as we don't care too much about latency, we are not trying to parallelize/batch individual game state evaluation.
+Instead, we are just running many games at a time.

 ### How exploration/sampling at initial stages of the game affect results?